marcopotok/jpa-predicate-builder/README.md

 # Project Description

-Writing query on for java application faces many challenges, mainly cleanness of code, maintainability and performances.
-This project aims to address all three of these with a simple builder created on top of Jakarta Persistence APIs.
+Writing query for java applications faces many challenges, mainly cleanness of code, maintainability and performances.
+This project aims to address all three of these with a simple builder created on top of JPA APIs.
-Other libraries already exists, but usually make the integration difficult and not always they work with other libraries (e.g. Lombok).
+Other libraries already exists, but usually make the integration difficult and don't always work with other libraries (e.g. Lombok).
 In this case we wanted a library with no extra dependencies and ready to go.

 Key features: